Russell-Newton/DesignScripting/src/week1/index.rst

 Statements are formed via expressions, which can themselves be formed via simpler expressions.

+.. admonition:: Why Python?
+    Grasshopper in Rhino 8 supports scripting with both C# and Python, but Python is much easier to get into and hack together solutions with.

+    Additionally, there's tons of support online for Python in general, from tutorials to libraries and even to generative AI.
+You can also use Python in other applications like Blender and Revit (using pyRevit).

 .. warning::
     This summary is not exhaustive.
 It is instead intended to cover the basic features of Python that might be used during this course.